 Thanks for making it this far!
 I hope you enjoyed this incredible tree as much as I did.

 Please check back soon, as I will be continuing our Central California Coast exploration by sharing with you our experience over at Surf Beach in Lompoc.
-We did not see any great white sharks, but I do, like always, have many photos to share!
+We did not see any great white sharks, but I always have many photos to share!